radixdlt/radix-engine-toolkit/README.md

 ## Building from Source

-The transaction library comes with a `build.sh` script which builds the library from source assuming that all of the required dependencies are installed.
-Currently, certain parts of building the transaction library require that the OS is a MacOS.
+The radix engine toolkit comes with a `build.sh` script which builds the library from source assuming that all of the required dependencies are installed.
+Currently, certain parts of building the radix engine toolkit require that the OS is a MacOS.
 More specifically, the `lipo` and `xcodebuild` tools require a MacOS operating system and are not available on other platforms.

-There are a number of dependencies required to be able to build the transaction library:
+There are a number of dependencies required to be able to build the radix engine toolkit:

 1. Make sure that you have the Rust toolchain installed and up to date